graphql-compose/graphql-compose-pagination/README.md

 npm install graphql graphql-compose graphql-compose-pagination --save
 ```

 Modules `graphql` and `graphql-compose` are in `peerDependencies`, so should be installed explicitly in your app.
-They should not installed as submodules, cause internally checks the classes instances.
+They should not installed as sub-modules, cause internally checks the classes instances.

 ## Example